 Eva Galperin is EFF's Director of Cybersecurity.
 Prior to 2007, when she came to work for EFF, Eva worked in security and IT in Silicon Valley and earned degrees in Political Science and International Relations from SFSU.
 Her work is primarily focused on providing privacy and security for vulnerable populations around the world.
 To that end, she has applied the combination of her political science and technical background to everything from organizing EFF's Tor Relay Challenge, to writing privacy and security training materials (including Surveillance Self Defense and the Digital First Aid Kit), and publishing research on malware in Syria, Vietnam, Lebanon, and Kazakhstan.
 Since 2018, she has worked on addressing the digital privacy and security needs of survivors or domestic abuse.
 She is also a co-founder of the Coalition Against Stalkerware.

-Prior to joining EFF, she was a Henry Luce Scholar in Laos and Thailand and earned a Master of Library and Information Science from the University of Washington Information School while doing research in the School of Computer Science's Security & Privacy Research Lab.
+Prior to joining EFF, Gennie was a Henry Luce Scholar in Laos and Thailand, and earned a Master of Library and Information Science from the University of Washington Information School while doing research in the School of Computer Science and Engineering's Security & Privacy Research Lab.
 While at the UW, she also co-founded a successful initiative for a university open access policy.
 Her previous research includes work on public internet access in Laos, technology education in Myanmar, zero-rating in Ghana, and state censorship in Thailand.

 Starchy came here to preserve uptime, fight for your rights online, make terrible music, and chew bubblegum, and he's all out of bubblegum.